Best Online Criminal Justice Programs in Missoula, MT (2026)

 How many accredited criminal justice schools are near Missoula, MT?

 Our directory has 2 accredited schools offering criminal justice programs near Missoula.
-The closest is Flathead Valley Community College in Kalispell, MT (95.0 miles), and the farthest in our top picks is Helena College University of Montana (96.2 miles).
-0 of the highlighted schools are flagged as offering distance education.
+The closest is Flathead Valley Community College in Kalispell, MT (95.3 miles), and the farthest of the schools shown is Helena College University of Montana (96.3 miles).
+2 of the highlighted schools are flagged as offering distance education.

 What are the highest-paying criminal justice roles near Missoula?